 Central American Style Spice Mix

 Preheat your oven 220°C. Chop the potato into 2cm cubes (no need to peel!).
-Pop on a baking tray, drizzle with oil and add a pinch of salt.
+Pop on a lined baking tray and drizzle with olive oil and add a pinch of salt.
 Toss to coat, spread out and roast on the top shelf of your oven until crispy, 25-30 mins, turning halfway through cooking.
-TIP:Use two baking trays if necessary, you want the potato to be spread out.
+TIP:Use two baking trays if necessary, you want the potato nicely spread out.

-Halve, peel and chop the onion into small pieces.
-Halve, then remove the core from the red pepper and roughly chop.
+Meanwhile, halve, peel and chop the onion into small pieces.
+Halve the pepper, discard the core and seeds then roughly chop.

 Heat a splash of oil in a frying pan on medium-high heat.
-Add the beef and cook until browned, 4-5 mins.
+Add the beef mince and cook until browned, 4-5 mins.
 Break it up with a wooden spoon as it cooks.
-Add the onion and red pepper, stir together and cook until the veggies are softened, 5-7 mins.
+Add the pepper and onion to the beef, stir together and cook until the veggies are soft, 5-7 mins.
 Add a pinch of salt and pepper.
 While the veggies cook, remove the ends from the carrot and coarsely grate (no need to peel!).
 Stir into the pan once the other veggies are soft.

-Add in the Central American spice mix and cook for 1 minute more.
-Pour in the diced tomatoes and water (see ingredients for amount).
-Stir in the stock pot, bring to the boil, then reduce the heat to medium.
+Add the Central American spice mix into the beef mixture and cook for 1 minute.
+Pour in the water (see ingredients for amount) and chopped tomatoes.
+Stir in the stock powder, bring to the boil, then reduce the heat to medium.
 Allow to simmer and thicken until there is almost no liquid left, about 15 min